-We talked to Julian Sorsaburu and Miguel Warlies, Co-CEOs of BeatHey, about how they are helping artists cope during the pandemic.
-This is what they said:
+Julian Sorsaburu and Miguel Warlies, Co-CEOs of BeatHey tells us how they are helping artists cope during the pandemic.

 First of all, how are you and your family doing in these Covid-19 times?